wangjohn/wangjohn.github.io/_posts/2013-08-26-rails-coding-conventions.md

 However, I should preface everything I'm about to say with this: you shouldn't change code that is already in the codebase to conform with the style guidelines if it obscures the git history.
 Often it is tempting to change spacing or blatantly broken style, but you should refrain from doing it unless you are sure about it and have talked to a Rails Core Team member.
 While having consistent styling across the code is important, it is arguably more important for people to be able to find things easily in the git history.

-Also, these conventions are only my observations of what Rails code looks like.
+Note, these conventions are only my observations of what Rails code looks like.
 You shouldn't think of them as being comprehensive or even totally correct.
-If you really want to figure out some piece of code should be styled, you should talk to a Core Team member.
+The Rails codebase was built by thousands of contributors over many years, so if you really want to figure out how some piece of code should be styled, you should talk to a Core Team member.

 ## Ruby Conventions